pdarleyjr/puc-sim-manual-ui/docs/AI_AGENT_TECHNICAL_GUIDE.md

 | **Double Tap** (2x 5" lines) | 2,000 | **40** | 52 | 12 | **60% increase in residual intake pressure.** |
 | **Triple Tap** (3x 5" lines) | 2,000 | **45** | 52 | 7 | Additional 12.5% increase over double tap. |
 | **Extreme Flow Triple Tap**| 2,700 | 15 | 30 | 15 | Operator can safely go below 20 psi intake if hydrant pressure is monitored and remains > 20 psi. |

+**Key Observations:**
+- Using 2.5" hose on side port provides ZERO benefit (friction loss negates any flow increase)
+- Using 5" LDH on side port increases intake pressure by 60% at same flow
+- Maximum flow limited by 5.25" hydrant main valve (~2500-2700 GPM)
+- Pump rating (1500 GPM from draft) does NOT limit flow when hydrant-supplied
+- Governor and cavitation are the pump-side limits

 ### 4.3.
 Hydrant Pressure Boosting Procedure (Using Hydrant Assist Valve)